matt-quantblack/loan-application-completion-model/README.md

 who did not complete a loan application, that are more likely to complete the loan application on follow up.

-This is achieved by analysing the supplied data, building clustering, logistic regression and random forest machine learning models in an automated process and then predicting the best customers to chase to complete their application.
+This is achieved by building clustering, logistic regression and random forest machine learning models in an automated process to model and predict the best customers to chase to complete their application.

 This is a stand alone application that uses Flask as a web browser based GUI to the python backend.